poshsvn/poshsvn/docs/Invoke-SvnAdd.md

 ```

 ### -Path
-Specifies a Path of a the item to add.
+Specifies a Path of the item to add.

 ```yaml
 Type: String[]